rsdoiel/antenna/weather.md

 ---

-## SPC - No MDs are in effect as of Thu Jan 23 13:20:01 UTC 2025
+## SPC - No MDs are in effect as of Fri Jan 24 13:27:02 UTC 2025

-date: 2025-01-23, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-01-24, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Thu Jan 23 13:20:01 UTC 2025.
+No Mesoscale Discussions are in effect as of Fri Jan 24 13:27:02 UTC 2025.

 <br>